 The Company made an investment in Tres Amigas, focused on providing the first common interconnection of America's three power grids to help the country achieve its renewable energy goals and facilitate the smooth, reliable and efficient transfer of green power from region to region.
 The Company's original investment in Tres Amigas was \$5.4 million.
-As of June 30, 2015, the Company holds a 26% ownership interest in Tres Amigas.

-The Company has determined that Tres Amigas is a variable interest entity ("VIE") and that the Company is not the primary beneficiary of the VIE.
-Therefore, the Company has not consolidated Tres Amigas as of June 30, 2015.
-The investment was carried at acquisition cost, plus the Company's equity in undistributed earnings or losses.
-The Company's maximum exposure to loss was limited to the Company's recorded investment in this VIE.
-The Company's investment in Tres Amigas was included in other assets on the consolidated balance sheet and the equity in undistributed losses of Tres Amigas is included in other expense, net, on the unaudited condensed consolidated statements of operations.
 During the three months ended June 30, 2015, the Company determined that as a result of delays in Tres Amigas securing financing for the project, as well as the Company's expectation that its investment would not be recoverable based on recent adverse market indicators for potential sales of the Company's share of the investment, that its investment in Tres Amigas required further analysis for other-than-temporary impairment.
 The Company recorded an impairment charge of \$0.7 million to fully impair this investment in the three months ended June 30, 2015.